microsoft/vscode-docs/learn/educators/installers.md

 - VS Code
 - Python and LiveShare extensions in VS Code
 - Python 3.8.5 and add it to the PATH
-- Python packages including, jupyter, numpy, sklearn, pandas and matplotlib
+- Python packages including, jupyter, numpy, sklearn, pandas, and matplotlib

 <img src="images/python-installer.png" alt="Python Installer" aria-hidden="true" class="thumb"/>

 <br/>

-*If any of these components are already installed, the coding packs will not update it and proceed with the other components.*
+If any of these components are already installed, the coding packs will not update it and proceed with the other components.

-*In the Coding Pack for Python, we will include a User-level settings.json with a few pre-configured Python settings so you're all ready to start coding in Python!*
+In the Coding Pack for Python, we will include a User-level `settings.json` with a few pre-configured Python settings so you're all ready to start coding in Python!